 This resource guide is designed to assist you in locating primary and secondary sources for use in HIS 351/AAS 400, "Black Environmental Freedom Struggles in U.S. History" with Dr. Newfont during Spring semester 2021.
 Resource categories are broken up by tab, where you can explore research materials, books, and articles.
 The resources below will walk you through how to search, request, and work with materials from UK's Special Collections Research Center.

 Welcome to the world of archival research!
 Special collections libraries are a special type of library, usually called an archive(s).
 The Special Collections Research Center at the University of Kentucky is your local gateway to engaging research and scholarship by investigating the past and interrogating the present.
 The Special Collections Research Center sustains the Commonwealth's memory and serves as the essential bridge between past, present and future.
 By preserving materials documenting the social, cultural, economic and political history of Kentucky, the SCRC provides rich opportunities for students to expand their worldview and enhance their critical thinking skills.
 SCRC materials are used by scholars worldwide to advance original research and pioneer creative approaches to scholarship.

-Anyone wishing to use SCRC materials, order digital scans, visit the Breckinridge Research Room for in-person use of materials, or use the Breckinridge Digital Studio must first create an SCRC Research Account.
+Anyone wishing to order digital scans, view SCRC materials, visit the Breckinridge Research Room for in-person use of materials, or use the Breckinridge Digital Studio must first create an SCRC Researcher Account.

 Historical Language Note

 You may come across language in UK Libraries Special Collections Research Center collections and online resources that you find harmful or offensive.
 SCRC collects materials from different cultures and time periods to preserve and make available the historical record.
 These materials document the time period when they were created and the view of their creator.
 As a result, some may demonstrate racist and offensive views that do not reflect the values of UK Libraries.